fuxuemingzhu/MovieLens-Recommender/README.md

 Here are four models' benchmarks over Precision、Recall、Coverage、Popularity.
 The testsize is 0.1.

-These results are nearly the same with the book, which prove that my algorithms are right.
+These results are nearly same with *Xiang Liang*'s book, which proves that my algorithms are right.

 **Movielens 1M:**